iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Depending on the requirement, we can tune the values of W, R, N to achieve the desired level of consistency.
 Read and writes that obey the rules we've defined are called quorum reads and writes.
 You can think of *r* and *w* as the minimum number of votes required for read or write to be valid.

 Databases with appropriately configured quorums can tolerate the failure of individual nodes without need for failover.
-They can also tolerate individual nodes going slow (due to overload), becausre requests don't have to wait for all n nodes to respond. **These characteristics make DBs with leaderless replication appealing for use cases that require high availability and low latency, and that can tolerate occasional stale reads.**
+They can also tolerate individual nodes going slow (due to overload), because requests don't have to wait for all n nodes to respond. **These characteristics make DBs with leaderless replication appealing for use cases that require high availability and low latency, and that can tolerate occasional stale reads.**

 Replication gives high availability but causes inconsistencies among replicas.
 Versioning and vector locks are used to solve inconsistency problems.
 Versioning means treating each data modification as a new immutable version of data.
 Before we talk about versioning, let us use an example to explain how inconsistency happens: Inconsistency occurs when the same data is updated on two different nodes by two different clients.
 In order to reach a stable state, conflict resolution is required.